Payne-Wu/Golang/README.md

 # Golang
-It's just about programming language golang
+> This is about the programming language golang